arindamnandy1996/stockflow/stockflow-customer/README.md

 # On Linux / macOS
 ./mvnw clean package
 ```

-The packaged artifact will be generated at:
+The compiled web application archive will be placed at:
 ```
 target/stockflowcustomer-1.0-SNAPSHOT.war
 ```

 ### Running Unit Tests
-Execute the JUnit 5 test suite:
+Execute the JUnit Jupiter test suite:

 ```bash
 # On Windows